-This security target considers the following external entities and subjects, defined in [ST-SAC]:
+This security target considers the following external entities and subjects, defined in [PP-MRTD-SAC]]:

 External Entity No. Subject No. Role Definition 1 1 travel document holder A person for whom the travel document Issuer has personalised the travel document 5 .
 This entity is commensurate with 'MRTD Holder' in [ST-BAC].
 Please note that a travel document holder can also be an attacker (s. below).
-2 - travel document presenter (traveller) A person presenting the travel document to a terminal 6 and claiming the identity of the travel document holder.
+2 , travel document presenter (traveller) A person presenting the travel document to a terminal 6 and claiming the identity of the travel document holder.
 This external entity is commensurate with 'Traveller' in [ST-BAC].
 Please note that a travel document presenter can also be an attacker (s. below).
 3 2 Terminal A terminal is any technical system communicating with the TOE through the contactless/contact interface.
 The role 'Terminal' is the default role for any terminal being recognised by the TOE as not being PACE authenticated ('Terminal' is used by the travel document presenter).
 This entity is commensurate with 'Terminal' in [ST-BAC]. - - Inspection System (IS) A technical system used by the border control officer of the receiving State (i) examining an travel document presented by the traveller and verifying its authenticity and (ii) verifying the traveller as travel document holder.
-4 3 Basic Inspection System with PACE (BIS- PACE) A technical system being used by an inspecting authority and verifying the travel document presenter as the travel document holder (for ePassport : by comparing the real biometric data (face) of the travel document presenter with the stored biometric data (DG2) of the travel document holder).
+4 3 Basic Inspection System with PACE (BIS-PACE) A technical system being used by an inspecting authority 7 and verifying the travel document presenter as the travel document holder (for ePassport : by comparing the real biometric data (face) of the travel document presenter with the stored biometric data (DG2) of the travel document holder).
 BIS-PACE implements the terminal's part of the PACE protocol and authenticates itself to the travel document using a shared password (PACE password) and supports Passive Authentication.
-See also §1.4.5 above. - - Extended Inspection System (EIS) The Extended Inspection System (EIS) performs the Advanced Inspection Procedure (Figure 5) and therefore (i) contains a terminal for the communication with the travel document's chip, (ii) implements the terminals part of PACE and/or BAC; (iii) gets the authorization to read the logical travel document either under PACE or BAC by optical reading the travel document providing this information. (iv) implements the Terminal Authentication and Chip Authentication Protocols both Version 1 according to [TR-EAC] and (v) is authorized by the issuing State or Organisation through the Document Verifier of the receiving State to read the sensitive biometric reference data.
+See also §2.4.3 above. - - Extended Inspection System (EIS) The Extended Inspection System (EIS) performs the Advanced Inspection Procedure (Figure 2) and therefore (i) contains a terminal for the communication with the travel document's chip, (ii) implements the terminals part of PACE and/or BAC; (iii) gets the authorization to read the logical travel document either under PACE or BAC by optical reading the travel document providing this information. (iv) implements the Terminal Authentication and Chip Authentication Protocols both Version 1 according to [TR-EAC] and (v) is authorized by the issuing State or Organisation through the Document Verifier of the receiving State to read the sensitive biometric reference data.
 Security attributes of the EIS are defined by means of the Inspection System Certificates.
+BAC may only be used if supported by the TOE.
+If both PACE and BAC are supported by the TOE and the BIS, PACE must be used.
+5 Document Signer An organisation enforcing the policy of the CSCA and signing

-BAC may only be used if i.e. this person is uniquely associated with a concrete electronic Passport in the sense of [4] concretely, by a control officer
+6 i.e. this person is uniquely associated with a concrete electronic Passport concretely, by a control officer